Transparency statement

 - to prevent, investigate and respond to regulatory non‑compliance.

-As required by the State Services Commission’s model standards for information gathering, this transparency statement explains how the Commission gathers information for these purposes under the:
+As required by the Public Service Commission’s model standards for information gathering, this transparency statement explains how the Commission gathers information for these purposes under the:

 - Commerce Act 1986